Mass Balance Calculations

 %

 …of boundary inflow volume.
-The -volume discrepancy as a percentage of the greater of Total boundary inflow and Total boundary outflow.
+The -volume discrepancy as a percentage of the sum of Total boundary inflow and Total lat. link inflow.

 Note: Items in grey are only output when the model contains routing sections or 2D Q/SX links, as appropriate.